 On November 8, some Americans were voting for something else besides who would be the next president.
 California, Arizona, Nevada, Massachusetts and possibly Maine were deciding on whether or not cannabis should be fully legal, allowing it for recreational use1.
 Florida, Montana, North Dakota and Arkansas were deciding on whether it should be used for medical use only.
 All four states with proposed medical use-only legalisation voted in favour of the herb; while all states voting on recreational use approved their measures except for Arizona.

 The law in Massachusetts4 begins to take effect on December 15.
-From then, adults over the age of 21 are able to possess up to 10 ounces of flowers at home, and one ounce in public, as well as 5 ounces of concentrates at home.
+From then, adults over the age of 21 are able to possess up to 10 ounces (280 grams) of flowers at home, and one ounce (28 grams) in public, as well as 5 ounces (140 grams) of concentrates at home.
 However, public consumption will be forbidden, like other states.
 Each household is also able to grow up to 6 plants each.
 License applications for dispensaries and other establishments will be accepted until October.

 What does this mean for Elixinol, where we only sell extracts made from hemp, which does not contain psychoactive levels of THC?
-Although legal in all 50 states, the legalisation of even psychoactive cannabis may improve perceived accessibility of our extracts.
+Although CBD oil is legal in all 50 states, the legalisation of psychoactive cannabis may improve the perceived accessibility of our extracts.
 Some people under prohibition may fear seizure or arrest if they even attempt to order hemp products because of misunderstandings.
-And besides, and end to cannabis prohibition is a win for personal freedom.
+An end to cannabis prohibition would be a win for personal freedom.

-Click the Banner Below to Browse Our Amazing Product Line!
+Click the Banner Below to Browse Our Amazing CBD Oil Product Line!